-We will use our computer-based analytics tools to enable us to capture whole populations of your financial data, in particular journal entries.
+We will use our computer-based analytics tools to enable us to capture whole populations of the Council's financial data, in particular journal entries.
 These tools:

-- ► Help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests; and - ▶ Give greater likelihood of identifying errors than random sampling techniques.
+- ▶ help identify specific exceptions and anomalies which can then be subject to more traditional substantive audit tests, and - ▶ give greater likelihood of identifying errors than random sampling techniques.